Table tennis is one of the most dynamic sports on the planet requiring three key game elements: Table tennis speed, spin, power, who wins?

 Are we seeing a new powerhouse trend emerging?

-I believe we are! and Harimoto, still is proving that speed does truly kill.
+I believe we are, and Harimoto, still a teenager is proving that speed does truly kill.

-At no.3: Spin, it had its day but can not live with power at pro level.
-Spin is still king at lower, intermediate to advance level of play.
+At no.3 Spin, it had its day but can not live with power at pro level.
+But it is still king at lower, intermediate to advance level of play.

-Second ball: 3rd and 5th ball, the focus should be on Speed and placement taking the ball early and putting your opponent on his/her back foot.
+Second ball: 3rd and 5th ball, the focus should be on good placement alongside speed taking the ball early and putting your opponent on his/her back foot.

 Your 3rd ball: 5th and 7th ball, focus on producing a powerful attacking ball with good placement and lots of energy on the ball.